tldr-pages/tldr/pages/linux/nala.md

 `nala autoclean`

-- Remove all unused packages and dependencies:
+- Remove all unused packages and dependencies from your Distribution:

 `nala autoremove`